Director of Graduate Programs in Public Administration

 The GRE is not a requirement for admission.

 All MPA students are required to select one of four concentrations when applying to the program.
-These concentrations are: General, Public Policy, Nonprofit Management or Individualized Intensive Study (refer to the program’s current MPA Student Guide below for more information on concentrations).
+These concentrations are: General, Nonprofit Management, Public Management, or Public Policy (refer to the program’s current MPA Student Guide below for more information on concentrations).

-*All tuition and fees are for informational purposes only and are subject to change without notice.
+The total degree cost is an estimate.
+Costs of housing, food, books, and other personal expenses are not included.
+All tuition and fees shown are subject to change without notice.
 Individual courses may have special fees associated.
-Late registration fee is applied to all students enrolling after first official day of classes.
+Late registration fees are applied to all students enrolling after first official day of classes.

 Financial Aid for Students